wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;The Jains believe in a multiplicity of witnesses, forever separate.

 **M:**&ensp;That is their tradition based on the experience of some great people.
-The one witness reflects itself in the countless bodies as ‘I Am’.
-As long as the bodies, however subtle, last, the ‘I Am’ appears as many.
+The one witness reflects itself in the countless bodies as ‘I am’.
+As long as the bodies, however subtle, last, the ‘I am’ appears as many.
 Beyond the body there is only the One.

 **Q:**&ensp;God?